umnum/Eventbriter/README.md

 ## About Eventbriter

 Eventbriter is a full stack web application that is inspired by the Eventbrite website.
 When users visit the site, they are allowed to view all the events that were created by Eventbriter members.
 A user can become an Eventbriter member by creating an account and signing in.
 Once a member is signed in, they have the ability to create their own events, update their events, and delete their events.
-They can also create tickets to their events so that other members can purchase tickets and attend your events.
+They can also create tickets so that other members can purchase tickets and attend your events.
 Any event that is listed as "On Sale" has tickets available to be purchased by an Eventbriter member.
 If a user does not want to sign up for an account, they can log in as the Demo User which will allow them to explore the same features as a logged in user.

 What separates Eventbriter from Eventbrite is that it is built as a single-page web application, which provides users with a dynamic and smooth navigation across the entire site.
 This was made possible by utilizing React and Redux on the frontend.
 The backend was built on a Ruby on Rails framework, while PostgreSQL was used for database storage along with Amazon AWS S3 to store the events' images.